Mariotti94/WebRISC-V/SECURITY.md

 ## Report a Vulnerability

-To report security issues or vulnerabilities send an email to [giorgi@unisi.it](mailto:giorgi@unisi.it).
+To report security issues or vulnerabilities send an email to [wrv-admin@webriscv.dii.unisi.it](mailto:wrv-admin@webriscv.dii.unisi.it).

 If the issue is confirmed, we will release a patch as soon as possible.